Lucignation/lucignation/README.md

 Here are some ideas to get you started:

 -->
 About Me: My name is Gerald Olumide and I'm a Full Stack Developer with 4+ experience on Frontend and 3+ experience on the Backend building scalable APIs and web apps.
-I've worked with JavaScript, ReactJS, NodeJS, Express.
+I've worked with JavaScript, TypeScript, ReactJS, NodeJS, Express, Jest, React-test-renderer.
 Currently working with C# at my current place of work.

 - 🔭 I’m currently working on being a better version of me
 - 🌱 I’m currently learning DevOps